dart-lang/site-www/src/_guides/language/language-tour.md

 ### Using parameterized types with constructors

-To specify one or more types when using a constructor, put the types in angle brackets (`<...>`) just after the class name.
+To specify one or more types when using a constructor, but the types in angle brackets (`<...>`) just after the class name.
 For example:

 <?code-excerpt "misc/test/language_tour/generics_test.dart (constructor-1)"?>